 Sunday 27th June 2021

 On Sunday, only exhibitors and their contractors who have booked Space Only stands will be permitted on site.

 Vehicles will only be allowed into the halls from 8am – 11am.
 All vehicles must be removed from the halls by 11am and NO vehicles will be permitted into the halls after this time.

-Please note Sunday 7th July 2019 is for Space Only exhibitors and their contractors and for Event Specialists to build shell scheme stands.
+Please note Sunday 27th June 2021 is for Space Only exhibitors and their contractors for Event Specialists to build their shell schemed stands.
 Shell Scheme exhibitors will NOT be allowed on site.